 It is often a competition among the males to attract the most desirable females, and the lady cricket typically chooses the male with the song she likes best.
-(So yes, gentlemen, you may find it amusing to note that, even in the insect world, it is the talented musician that gets all the girls.)
-It is not nearly so funny, however, when those same cricket Lotharios have turned your home into their own personal dating lounge and are disrupting your sleep.
+These cricket chirps cause issues when those same crickets have turned your home into their own personal dating lounge and are disrupting your sleep.

 Crickets are found everywhere throughout the world except in very cold climates and have adapted to live everywhere from the highest treetops to subterranean caves.
 Most are winged jumpers, although some species have evolved to be flightless.
 There are about 100 different species found in the United States, and three of those—House Crickets, Field Crickets, and Camel Crickets—are some of the most common in the state of California.
 These crickets may find their way into your home or business.